loomnetwork/transfer-gateway-example/AddingAssets.md

 Two applications (mirror images of each other), gateway code, client-logic, and all-important account and asset mapping logic.

 ## Setting up
 There's a `transfer_gateway` script with a bunch of commands to get the app up and running.
-Read through this file & see what each one does.
+Read through this file & see what each one does, but here are the cliff notes:
 * `./transfer_gateway cleanup` deletes all the `node_modules`
 * `./transfer_gateway setup` installs everything in `package.json` using `yarn`.
 This is what you run after cleanup or on a fresh install.
 * `./transfer_gateway stop` stops all the running services